kamblenikhil/Navigation-and-Searching-Pichu/README.md

 ==========================================================================

-__[ I have discussed the logic of this code with one of my friend Rushikesh (rpharate).
-We basically discussed what would be the range and movement to check the pichu position in each direction. for example - to check the pichu in the upper right direction, we traverse the row-1 and column+, so on and so forth. ]__
+__[ I have discussed the logic of this code with one of my friend.
+We discussed what would be the range and movement to check the pichu position in each direction. for example - to check the pichu in the upper right direction, we traverse the row-1 and column+1, so on and so forth. ]__